teefortech/teefortech/README.md

 # Hi  <img src="https://github.com/teefortech/teefortech.github.io/blob/main/wave.gif" width="35" />
-Nothing fancy.
-I am just an upcoming Software Engineer with some sauce.
+No hype.
+I am just an upcoming Software Engineer with some sauce😋 You want some?
+-# ✉ I know you
+*
++
 <!--
 **teefortech/teefortech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.